 What are the next steps after receiving a positive result for the breast cancer gene?

 Those who test positive for the breast cancer gene should receive specifically tailored counseling and medical treatment based on their increased risk factors for breast and ovarian cancer.
-Dr. Rafferty will personally consult with each woman to discuss her options.
+Dr. Rafferty will personally consult with each woman to discuss her breast health care options.
 Those options may include:

 - Surveillance—this may include an annual MRI, mammogram and serial clinical breast exams.
 For ovarian cancer, surveillance methods may include transvaginal ultrasound, blood testing and clinical exams.

 - Prophylactic Surgery—Involves removing as much of the at-risk breast tissue as possible in order to reduce the chance of developing breast cancer.
 This may include preventive, or prophylactic, mastectomy (removal of healthy breasts) along with reconstruction and preventive salpingo-oophorectomy (removal healthy fallopian tubes and ovaries).